bkader/Skada-WoTLK/README.md

-actor:GetAbsorbHeal() -- returns the amounts of heal and absorb combined. actor:GetAHPS(active) -- returns the heal and absorb combined, per second and their combined amount. actor:GetAbsorbHealTargets(tbl) -- returns the table of actor's healed and absorbed targets. actor:GetAbsorbHealOnTarget(name) -- returns the actor's heal (including absorbs) and overheal on the target.
+actor:GetAbsorbHeal() -- returns the amounts of heal and absorb combined. actor:GetAHPS(active) -- returns the heal and absorb combined, per second and their combined amount. actor:GetAbsorbHealTargets(tbl) -- returns the table of actor's healed and absorbed targets. actor:GetAbsorbHealOnTarget(name, inc_overheal) -- returns the actor's heal (including absorbs) and overheal on the target.
 ```

 #### Extending Players functions